From Miss India To Motherhood

 August 3, 2015 By: Mehroo4 Comments

 “Finally!”
 I sighed and put my pen down.
 It had taken me three full weeks to research, plan and finalise the activities for my children to do this summer.
 It sounds easy but isn’t so.
 I had to find a perfect combination of their interests, abilities, their needs and the classes offered.
 Take into consideration feedback about the classes from other moms, their location, the timings.
-I wanted to have a good balance of creative, mental and physical activities for both my boys, so as to give them a good outlet to burn their energy as well as incorporate some mental fun.
-I took into consideration their likes but also wanted to include their ‘areas of concern’.
+My aim was to provide a good balance giving ample outlets for their youthful energy while also challenging them to step outside their comfort zones.
 That done, the forms were filled, cheques were mailed out and confirmations received.
 We were set……or so I thought.

 Today’s generation, at least in this part of the world, doesn’t have half the pressure of school as we did in our times.
 Everything is about fun and play.
 Maths is fun, so is English and the rest of the subjects are non-existent as they study the IB way, where learning is centred around units of inquiry.
 So instead of copying copious notes from the board or listening to the monotonous drone of the teacher like we did, they get to think, research, analyse and form their own opinions.
 Sounds good but aren’t we empowering them too much, too soon?
 After school instead of the endless homework and preparation for exams like we did, they get to go for after-school activities.
 Sports, music, art – they have a plethora of choices as eager parents sign them up even before the term begins to ensure they get a seat.
 Everyone wants their child to be a super star in his own right and don’t think twice before spending their precious resources or time in doing so.
 And what do we get at the end of day?
 “I don’t want to do it.
 It’s so boring!”
 Really?